geniuswebtools/F3-Sugar/Router/readme.md

 $router->register('newsletter-signin-page','GET /newsletter/subscribe/',function() {
     echo "hi, please fill out the form for subscribing to the newsletter";
 });

+... or you can map a class ...

+$router->register('newsletter','MAP /', 'NewsLetter');
 ```

 #### Access Route Template